flyntwp/flynt/README.md

 ### Lib & Inc

-All PHP files from `./lib` and `./inc` are automatically required.

-The `./lib` folder includes helper functions and basic setup logic. *You will most likely not need to modify any files inside `./lib`.*
+The `./lib` folder includes helper functions and basic setup logic. *You will most likely not need to modify any files inside `./lib`.* All files in the `./lib` folder are autoloaded via PSR-4.

-The `inc` folder is a more organised version of WordPress' `functions.php` and contains all custom theme logic.
+The `./inc` folder is a more organised version of WordPress' `functions.php` and contains all custom theme logic.
+All files in the `./inc` folder are automatically required.

 For organisation, `./inc` has three subfolders.
 We recommend using these three folders to keep the theme well-structured: